pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 > aside positive
 >
-> **Note:** The ot-cli-ftd device starts as a child and will turn into a router after a while, which is normal.
+> **Note:** The FTD Joiner starts as a child and will turn into a router after a while, which is normal.
 ### Topology

 Enter commands such as `ipaddr`, `child table`, `router table` in the SSH terminal to get responses like the figure.